Last Updated on July 12, 2021.

 The Blue Yeti is their most famous microphone which works through USB and is plug n’ play, meaning that all you need to do is connect it and that’s it, it’s ready for use.

-It will work perfectly both on Windows and Mac OS.
+It will work perfectly on both Windows and Mac OS.

 The build quality is great, it feels very durable and not like some cheap microphone that feels as if it’s going to break anytime.